knaaga/AB-Testing/README.md

 Unit of Diversion: A unit of diversion is used to define what an individual subject is, in an experiment.
 In this case, it is a cookie (although if the student enrolls in the free trial, they are tracked by user-id from that point forward).

 ### Overview of Metrics and User Conversion Funnel <a name="metrics_and_funnel"></a>
 The metrics relevant to this analysis are described below.
-Note that the unit of diversion here is a cookie, although if the student enrolls in the free trial, they are tracked by user-id from that point forward
 - Number of cookies: The number of unique cookies to visit the course overview page
 - Number of user-ids: The number of users who enroll in the free trial
 - Number of clicks: The number of unique cookies to click the "Start free trial" button